Tshort76/ep-parse/README.md

 You can activate your virtual environment by navigating to the `project_root` directory and running:
 - `source .venv/bin/activate` on Mac/Linux
 - `.venv/Scripts/activate.ps1` on Windows

-## Jupyter Notebooks
-1. Open a terminal, navigate to the `project_root` directory, and activate your virtual environment
-2. Run the jupyter notebook web UI, `jupyter notebook`, and select your notebook